steveyttt/go/README.md

 ```

 ### **atomic**
-Use the atomic pacage to write to a shared var inside a series of go routines.
+Use the atomic package to write to a shared var inside a series of go routines.
 Try and avoid this though, stick with channels.

 ### **mutex**
 ```mutex``` - lock a shared variable that all go routines will use.
 It's like checking a book out in a library, once someone has it they need to return it to allow someone else to check it out.